 We run one of the largest public transport networks in the world.
 Our transport services are fully integrated, so it's easy to switch between them to get around.
 Buying a Visitor Oyster card before you leave home or using your contactless card contactless card to pay for your fares makes it even easier.

-You can plan your visit to London by downloading our Visiting London? leaflet: an essential brochure with key information about our transport network, getting to and from central London, and discovering the city.
+You can plan your visit to London by downloading our Welcome to London leaflet: an essential brochure with key information about our transport network, getting to and from central London, and discovering the city.

 There are a variety of ways to get around London, depending on where you want to go and how you want to travel:

 There are 11 colour-coded Underground lines.
 Services run regularly from around 05:00 to 00:30 on most routes.
-Night Tube services start on Friday 19 August 2016, which means you'll be able to travel all night on Friday and Saturday on the Victoria and Central lines; and from autumn on the Jubilee, Northern and Piccadilly lines.
+Night Tube services run on the Jubilee, Victoria, Piccadilly and most of the Central and Northern lines all night on Fridays and Saturdays.
 Find out more about Tube services.

 A cost-effective and easy way to travel around London, buses generally run from 05:00 to 00:30.
 Night buses operate on many major routes from around midnight to 05:00, and some operate a 24-hour service.
 Please note that it is not possible to pay for your London bus fare in cash.
 Find out more about our bus services.